 I am an anthropologist, environmental engineer and photographer.
 I am currently completing a PhD in Stanford University's Department of Anthropology.
-My research is aimed at understanding engineering as a social practice, and the complex ways that engineering reshapes social and political possibilities.
+My research is aimed at understanding the complex ways that engineering reshapes political and environmental possibilities.
 I am broadly interested in the critical study of technology, capitalism, cities, and the environment.

 Prior to starting my PhD, I received a B.S.C.E. in Civil and Environmental Engineering and the B.A. in International Development at the University of Washington.
 After graduation, I worked professionally as an environmental engineer cleaning up toxic chemicals from land and water around my hometown of Seattle while volunteering as an organizer with low-wage Latino workers struggling against wage theft.